laurafontanesi/rlssm/docs/models/model_classes.rst

 5. reinforcement learning race models: :ref:`RLRDModel_2A <RLRDModel_2A>`, :ref:`RLLBAModel_2A <RLLBAModel_2A>`, :ref:`RLARDModel_2A <RLARDModel_2A>`, :ref:`RLALBAModel_2A <RLALBAModel_2A>`

 All classes have a hierarchical and non-hierarchical version, and come with additional cognitive mechanisms that can be added or excluded.

+.. note:: At the moment, all model classes are meant for decisions between 2 alternatives.

 Reinforcement learning models (for 2 alternatives)
 --------------------------------------------------